 Best time to visit Aruba

-Aruba has the least rainfall in the whole of the Caribbean, and sits outside the Hurricane Belt.
-In terms of weather, therefore, there is no bad time to visit.
-Peak season from December to April is more crowded with higher prices, so tourists may need to book in advance.
+Aruba has the least rainfall in the whole of the Caribbean and sits outside the Hurricane Belt.
+So, weather-wise there is no bad time to visit.
+Peak season from December to April is more crowded with higher prices, meaning tourists may need to book in advance.
 This is also a popular time to go for the Carnival celebrations.
 The trade winds die down in September, and this can be a good time to visit for those who don't mind the heat.
 There are also often good deals available at this time of year.

 What to see in Aruba